 Let’s look at another hypothetical.
 Suppose that the insurance company doctor doesn’t think that you can perform your regular job but thinks you can do a sedentary job with no lifting of more than 10 pounds.
 You confer with your doctor, who advises you that your back injury should not prevent you from performing your job.

 As far as your back injury is concerned, you would accept the sedentary job.
 However, you are concerned about returning to work for fear that you contract the coronavirus.
 You haven’t had any symptoms since the pandemic started, but your job will require you to be around a lot of people (for example, you work at a grocery store or a hospital and are required to deal with the public in addition to your co-workers throughout every shift), and you are worried that even if you wear a mask, gloves, and distance yourself from people, you will become infected.
 So you decline the job offer.

-If your employer is trying to get you back to work and you’re not ready, either because of your injury or your fear of contracting COVID-19, or you have any other issue concerning a workers’ comp. claim, we at Pearson Koutcher Law hope that one of our experienced, knowledgeable lawyers will represent you in your claim.
-Workers’ comp. is all we do, and if you have injured yourself at work, it is important that you have an expert on your side – a seasoned workers’ comp. lawyer who knows the law backwards and forwards and can navigate you through the process to ensure that you receive the benefits that you are entitled to.
+If your employer is trying to get you back to work and you are not ready, either because of your injury or your fear of contracting COVID-19, or you have any other issue concerning a workers’ comp. claim, we at Pearson Koutcher Law hope that one of our experienced, knowledgeable Pennsylvania workers’ compensation lawyers will represent you in your claim.
+Workers’ comp. is all we do, and if you have injured yourself at work in Pennsylvania, it is important that you have an expert on your side – a seasoned workers’ comp. lawyer who knows the law backwards and forwards and can navigate you through the process to ensure that you receive the benefits that you are entitled to.
 We want to help you throughout your entire claim.